narcissistic red flags: warning signs highlighted

 4. Gaslighting and Undermining Your Reality

-Gaslighting is a form of manipulation in which the narcissist attempts to make their partner doubt their own perceptions, memories, and experiences.
+Gaslighting is a form of manipulation in which narcissistic people attempt to make you doubt your own perceptions, memories, and experiences.

-This may involve the outright denial of events, twisting facts, or accusing their partner of being overly sensitive or irrational.
+This may involve the outright denial of events, twisting facts, or accusing you of being overly sensitive or irrational.

-Over time, this can lead to confusion, self-doubt, and even a questioning of one’s own reality and sanity.
+Over time, this can lead to confusion, self-doubt, and even a questioning of your own reality and sanity.

 5. Inability to Take Responsibility for Their Actions

-One of the hallmarks of narcissism is that narcissists rarely take responsibility for their own actions, and often like to blame others or external circumstances for their failures or shortcomings.
+One of the hallmarks of narcissism is that narcissistic people rarely take responsibility for their own actions, and often like to blame others or external circumstances for their failures or shortcomings.

-They may deflect criticism, deny any wrongdoing, or shift the blame onto their partner to avoid facing the consequences of their behavior.
+They may deflect criticism, deny any wrongdoing, or shift the blame onto you to avoid facing the consequences of their behavior.

 They love to deflect criticism by creating a scene or fighting about something completely unrelated so that their wrongdoing is quickly forgotten.